TuckerMacor/SynthPSU/README.md

 # SynthPSU
 https://youtu.be/oFUmBdzhZCg

-This code works for me although i'm far from a professional at this so it could probably be improved.
+This code works although it could probably be improved.